 CAD D10 Tom Mic

-If your budget is more in the under fifty bucks range, the D10 from CAD is your best option.
+If your budget is very tight, the D10 from CAD is your best option.
 It excels at capturing the low frequency tones of both kick drums and floor toms.
 It gives you a deep tone with a sharp, crisp attack, and doesn’t neglect the mid-range tones of the floor tom, either.

 The attached mount lets you adjust the tilt of the microphone, though you won’t get as wide a range of adjustment as with some pricier models.
 If you’re looking for accurate and easy micing of your floor tom on a budget, the CAD D10 is a great choice.